renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 ### History of the Drahrat

 Early in CY 509, a psychically-reactive fungus was discovered underneath an island in the Haven Isles; experiments with this organism eventually spawned the Mindsharing Dwarves, or the *Fahrat*.
-This new Dwarven sub-culture was greeted with extreme skepticism by some; among the most extreme were the movement that would become the Deep-Explorer Dwarves—or *Drahrat*—who vanished into the depths to flee their Mindsharing cousins.
+This new Dwarven sub-culture was greeted with extreme skepticism by some; among the most extreme were the movement that would become the Deep-Explorer Dwarves — or *Drahrat*—who vanished into the depths to flee their Mindsharing cousins.

 The Deep-Explorer Dwarves originated in the *Lun*, a federation of several Dwarven holds dug into the low peaks at the northern end of the Worldspine Mountains.
 They where (and still are) relatively insular, and where not among the Dwarven clans that joined the Commonwealth.